DarthMikke/millim-webhost/README.md

 HTTPD configuration serving as a file server, Python web app server and reverse proxy.

+## Versioned environment
+Both the configuration directory and hosted directory can be versioned.
+Pass the git repo addresses and branches as environment variables, as described in `stack.sample.env`.

 ## Installed mods
 - Proxy & reverse proxy
 - WSGI